Charlie Mackesy

-Charles Piers Mackesy (born 11 December 1962) is a British artist, illustrator, and the author of The Boy, the Mole, the Fox and the Horse (2019).
+Charles Piers Mackesy (born 11 December 1962) is a British artist, illustrator, and the author of The Boy, the Mole, the Fox and the Horse (2019) and its sequel/continuation Always Remember: The Boy, the Mole, the Fox, the Horse and the Storm (2025).

 Early life

 Mackesy grew up in Northumberland in the north of England and was educated at Radley College and Queen Elizabeth High School, Hexham.
 He also briefly attended university twice, but left on both occasions within a week.

 Mackesy’s paternal grandparents were Major General Pierse Joseph Mackesy and writer Leonora Mackesy (born 1902), who wrote Harlequin romances as Leonora Starr and Dorothy Rivers.